mangotangochick/visualisation-tools-for-screening/README.md

 # Installation and setting up environment
 <a name="installation"></a>
 A guide on installation of the package
 `pip install vistools_for_screening`
 Environment required to run this package is contained in the environment.yml file.
 To set up the environment:
-'conda env create -n NEW_NAME --file environment.yml'
+`conda env create -n NEW_NAME --file environment.yml`

 # External Resources and References
 <a name="refs"></a>